faithandjs/Chat-with-friends/README.md

 # Chat-with-friends
-This repo is a project made up a client side and a server-side.
+This repo is a project made up a client-side and a server-side.

 See a detailed README in their repositories: